Skip to Content

 Candles

-Let’s start with these since I’ve already mentioned them.
+Let’s start with candles since I’ve already mentioned them.
 Don’t go with birthday candles.
 You want large jar candles, preferably ones that come with a long wick.
-You light it and then you can do other hurricane-related things — like playing board games with your family, reading a book, or cooking one of our oven-free meals — without making someone hold the candle.
+You light it and then you can do other hurricane-related things — like playing board games with your family or reading a book — without making someone hold the candle.

 Flashlights